acend/terraform-training/content/en/docs/02/02/_index.md

 ## Azure container registry

 For the use of container we will use the container registry from Azure itself.
-So let's create one `acr.tf`:
+So let's create `acr.tf`:

 ```bash
 resource "random_integer" "acr" {